date-aaron/date-aaron.github.io/index.md

 Short term, I'm convinced that successful dating is probably a numbers game.
 I'm first looking for someone that I'm compatible with on paper and then hoping to have a couple dates to see if we jive in person.
 I think it's likely that most dates don't end in a relationship, but I am excited to be as genuine, kind, and romantic as possible regardless of the outcome.
 I'm definitely also looking for friends that are interested in making the world a better place and having endless conversations about abstract topics (adventure buds, too).
 I don't see any interaction with another cool brain as a waste and hope to keep in touch with people that are compatible in some way.

 ### Family & children
 I value a positive relationship with family, though I recognize there are many people out there for whom it may not be possible or healthy to develop/maintain a positive family relationship.
 My relationship with my family has not always been good but in recent years I've tried hard to develop something meaningful.
-I don't spend much time with them but I do care a lot.
+I don't spend much time with them but do care a lot.

 I love kids!
-I think children are just way cooler than most adults because they are curious and have a much higher capacity to learn and discuss.
+I think children are just way cooler than most adults because they are curious and have a much higher capacity to learn and discuss and be silly.
 I'm not sure yet if I want kids of my own (TBD with a partner), but I hope to be a supportive guncle to my siblings and friend's children.

 ### Sex & intimacy
 I am happy to chat about this given that it's an integral part of a relationship for most folx.
 Since I'm not sure how confidential this site will stay, I'll just say: in intimate settings, I have a lot of experience playing the dominant role, but I'm excited to keep exploring different ways of being intimate with future partners.
 I'll leave the rest for private converstations :P